From computer games to mobile apps, choose your area of digital specialisation

 - 1 year full time, 3 years part time

-- A minimum of a second-class honours degree in a Computing or Information Technology subject or an art-based subject with a significant information technology component, or equivalent professional experience and/or qualifications.
+- A good honours degree in a Computing or Information Technology subject or an art-based subject with a significant information technology component, or equivalent professional experience and/or qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 UK/EU/Channel Islands and Isle of Man students